-This roasted spicy peanuts recipe makes Vietnam’s addictive snack that typically accompanies a bia hoi drinking session in Hanoi and I’ve been obsessed with making them since we lived in the Vietnam capital years ago.
+This traditional roasted spicy peanuts recipe makes the deliciously addictive beer drinking snack that typically accompanies a bia hoi session in Hanoi.
+I’ve been obsessed with making these spiced roasted peanuts since we lived in the Vietnam capital years ago.

-I’ve been obsessed with making my own variations of these Vietnamese traditional roasted spicy peanuts at home here in Siem Reap.
-When we were living on Food Street in Hanoi, during a very cold winter, the aromas of the peanuts being slowly roasted that emanated from nearby shophouses was irresistible.
+I’ve been obsessed with making my own variations of these Vietnamese roasted spicy peanuts at home here in Cambodia’s Siem Reap.
+When we were living on Food Street in Hanoi, during a very cold winter, the aromas of the peanuts being slowly roasted that emanated from nearby shophouses were irresistible.

-It’s no coincidence that I’m posting this recipe right before Chinese New Year.
+It’s no coincidence that I’m posting this Vietnamese roasted spicy peanuts recipe for the addictive Hanoi bia hoi drinking snack right before Chinese New Year.
 The Chinese believe that peanuts symbolise vitality and prosperity and eat them unshelled at this time of year.

 We love fresh, unshelled peanuts too, but this recipe is such a great party snack this is how we’ll be serving them – along with some Tsingtao beer.